 Guide and Company Directory for the Oil and Gas Sector

-The objective of this guide and company directory is to share Canada’s experience and expertise in methane emissions reduction in the oil and gas sector.
-This guide highlights Canadian capabilities with the purpose to assist other oil and gas producing countries to reduce methane emissions, particularly in upstream operations.
+This guide and company directory aim to share Canada’s expertise in methane emissions reduction within the oil and gas sector, assisting both Canadian producers and other oil and gas producing countries in addressing upstream and midstream methane emissions.

 2 PTAC public report “Systemic Third Party Methane Reduction Project” – 2023

 3 Circular Carbon Economy Section 6 Remove: Carbon Capture and Storage, August 2020, Figure 5, Global Capture and Storage Institute, https://www.globalccsinstitute.com/wp-content/uploads/2020/11/Remove-Carbon-Capture-and-Storage-6.pdf

 4 https://www.iea.org/reports/methane-emissions-from-oil-and-gas and PTAC: 82 MT methane/year, converted to oil field units.
 Global methane emission from all sources are estimated at 570 MT methane/year.